bradbell/xrst/test_rst/toml_file.rst

 preamble
 ********
-The value corresponding to this key is a string specifying the preamble.rst file.
+The only value in this table is the data for the preamble.rst file.
 This file is included at the beginning of every xrst output page.
 It should only define things, it should not generate any output.
 The Latex macros in this file can be used by any page.